wilcoxen-courses/e215-zipfile/README.md

    1. Set the tuple `(mo,dy,hr)` to `hour` to pull out the components of the `hour` tuple and store them in `mo`, `dy`, and `hr`.

    1. Call `out_writer.writerow()` on the list `[mo,dy,hr,avg]` to write the results to the output file in CSV format.
+The month, day, and hour organization would be very convenient for joining on temperature and weather data later for statistical analysis of the determinants of electricity demand.

    1. Append `avg` to the `averages` list.

 **D. Summarizing usage volatility**

 1. An important feature of electricity consumption is that it has sharp spikes: that is, it has a small number of very high values.
 To see this, we'll look at some percentiles for this data.
-Set `pctiles` to a list of the following five percentiles: 1, 25, 50, 75, 99.
+Set `pctiles` to a list of the following percentiles: 1, 5, 10, 25, 50, 75, 90, 95, 99.

 1. Now set `pctvals` to the result of calling `np.percentile()` on the arguments `averages` and `pctiles`.
 That will calculate the average usage at each percentile cutoff.